Kids can get fussy in a hot car, period. Add some hot summer heat to that and it’s only a matter of time before kids start complaining.

 Always remember that whatever you’re using should be COOL, not cold.
 If it’s too cold, it might end up shocking your baby.

 #4 What are the Dangers of Overheating?

 The first thing overheating can cause is heat stroke.
 A heat stroke can lead to nausea, headache, and vomiting as mentioned above.

-Another common side-effect is heat rash.
-A heat rash appears as small red bumps along your child’s skin.
+Another common side-effect is heat rash, which appears as small red bumps along your child’s skin.